stellakk75/matplotlib_challenge/README.md

 # Matplotlib_challenge

-**This file uses Matplotlib and Pandas to perform an analysis of Pymaceutical's anti-cancer experiment- an animal study experiment using various anti-cancer drug regimens designed as potential treatments of Squamous Cell Carcinoma.
+**This file uses Matplotlib and Pandas to perform an analysis of Pymaceutical's anti-cancer animal study- an experimental mice study using various anti-cancer drug regimens designed as potential treatments of Squamous Cell Carcinoma.
 Selected drug regimens' performance and effectiveness are evaluated over a 45 day course and represented within tables and figures in the study report.**

 * Script includes